sanmati2005/app_meeting/DEPLOYMENT-INSTRUCTIONS.md

 - `JWT_SECRET`: A secure secret key for JWT tokens.
 Use a long, random string for production.
 - `JWT_EXPIRE`: Expiration time for JWT tokens (e.g., 7d for 7 days).
 - `NODE_ENV`: Set to "production" for production environment.
-- `PORT`: Port number (Heroku automatically sets this, defaults to 5001 if not set).

 ## MongoDB Atlas Connection String Format